Stability of transition semigroups and applications to parabolic equations: Applications

-If $\Omega = \R^d$, then we do not have convergence as $t \to \infty$, see Example~\ref{ex.laplace}.
-Let us assume now that $\Omega$ is not dense in $\R^d$ and that its boundary satisfies the smoothness assumption from Hypothesis~\ref{hyp.domain}.
-In this case, the behavior of the semigroup depends on the dimension $d$.
+\begin{example} Consider $A = \Delta$ on an unbounded set $\Omega \subsetneq \R^d$ whose boundary satisfies the smoothness assumption from Hypothesis \ref{hyp.domain}.
+Note that $V(x) = \lvert x\rvert^2 + 2d$ and $\lambda_0 = 1$ satisfy the assumptions of Hypothesis \ref{hyp.domain}.
+As it turns out, the long-time behavior of the semigroup depends on the dimension $d$:

 \begin{enumerate}[(a)] \item Let $d \in \{1,2\}$.
 Then, for each $f\in C_b(\overline{\Omega})$, $T_tf$ converges to $0$, uniformly on compact subsets of $\overline{\Omega}$, as $t \to \infty$.